syntasso/kratix-docs/docs/main/08-troubleshooting.md

    for them to appear (e.g. Kubernetes resources or terraform files)

 Lets first check:
-1. Did the Workflow output the documents correctly?
+1. Check the workflow outputted the documents
    - Check the Workflow logs for any errors that might not being handled correctly.
      You can find the pod name by running